Find a CBT Therapist

 One way to determine if a provider is an expert in evidence based practice is to ask what manuals they tend to use in therapy.
 Manuals are step-by-step guides to specific treatments, and their answer may help you figure out the approach the provider will take to your care.

-- How often should you expect to be seen?
+How often should I expect to be seen?

-Many providers feel comfortable communicating via text or email outside of session, but others do not.
-It’s important to know whether your therapist’s approach is a good fit for your needs.
+Outside of session communication varies from provider to provider.
+Some feel comfortable texting or emailing out of a session, while others do not.
+Talk to your therapist to find out if their approach is a good fit for your needs.

-It can be uncomfortable to talk about money, but without this information, it will be difficult for you to decide what is in your own best interests.
+It can be uncomfortable to talk about money, but it’s in your own best interests to have all the information but without this information, it will be difficult for you to decide what is in your own best interests.

 Be aware that many therapists practicing evidence-based therapy do not accept insurance.
 Mental healthcare can be expensive, but there are some ways you can find an affordable quality therapist.